Gender Based Violence Research Internship in Cape Town

 Make sure to visit your doctor and dentist for a check-up before your internship and to get all the recommended vaccines and/or medications necessary to stay healthy.
 During your placement, you’ll have access to the Roots team remotely, along with your internship supervisor on the ground.

 South Africa does have high crime rates, so it’s important to be aware of your surroundings and the people around you.
 Safety recommendations include: do not walk anywhere alone and do not walk anywhere at night – it’s better to Uber, no matter the distance, even if you are in a group.
-Upon arrival, ask your accommodation about the safe & populated areas & streets that are nearby, and which areas to avoid.
+Upon arrival, ask your accommodation about the safe/dangerous areas & streets that are nearby.
 Keep your belongings close to you (avoid using handbags), always keep an eye on your drinks when out socializing, don’t walk around with large sums of cash (you can pay for everything with a card), minimize wearing flashy accessories, and be cautious of overly friendly strangers.
 Take extra precautions at night by staying in a group and always taking an Uber once the sun goes down.

 Communication

-Your accommodation includes free Wifi to stay in touch with family and friends while in Cape Town.
-Most cafes/restaurants also offer free Wifi for remote work days and staying online.
-You can consider getting a local SIM card if your phone is unlocked for international carriers, or setting your phone’s status to roaming (be aware of high charges for this option).
+Your accommodation will include free Wifi to keep family and friends up to date via WhatsApp, Zoom, etc. Most cafes/restaurants also offer free Wifi for remote work days and staying online.
+You can also consider getting a local SIM card if your phone is unlocked for international carrier, or setting your phone’s status to roaming (be aware of high charges for this option).

 Meals